wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 # How Common is "Sociology" in Job Postings vs. "Mathematics" and Other Hard Science Degree

 Below I built a custom python package to query the Google Careers Search API for data science job titles and descriptions (See here for [python package](https://github.com/wkye/leaving-academia-for-tech/blob/main/src/resources/google_query.py) and here for [API instructions](https://github.com/wkye/leaving-academia-for-tech)).
-I use this data to see how often different educational fields comes up as requirements in job postings
+I use this data to see how often different educational fields comes up as requirements in data science job postings.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}